Death and funeral of Corazon Aquino: Diagnosis

 In December 2007, Aquino experienced periodic fluctuations of blood pressure, difficulty in breathing, hair loss, loss of appetite and a remarkable drop in weight.
 Some days after, her physician informed the Aquino family that she had colon cancer, and by mid-March 2008, she confided the nature of her disease to a close friend, Rev Catalino Arévalo.

 On March 24, 2008, her youngest daughter, television presenter and actress Kris Aquino, disclosed that her mother began to experience cancer symptoms before 2008, difficulty in breathing, persistent cough and loss of appetite.
 Her only brother, then-senator Benigno Aquino III, was at her side as she made the announcement.
 Kris also said that the March 19 result of her mother's ultrasound revealed the disease was primarily due to adenocarcinoma, where the cancer started on colon glands.
 Her spokesperson, Deedee Sytangco, said that her colon cancer was at stage four prior to discovery.
 While she had initially been informed by physicians that she had only three months to live.
 Aquino pursued chemotherapy.

 Following the announcement, Malacañan Palace was saddened at the disclosure, while Senators Francis Escudero and Aquilino Pimentel Jr. also expressed their deepest sympathies.

 Citizens were shocked because some days before, Aquino had made a public appearance at protests against the Arroyo government.
 She was known before her confinement to be an avid supporter of NBN-ZTE scandal primary witness Rodolfo Lozada Jr., and actively attended Masses and rallies for him.
-This included the "Mass for Truth and Accountability" novena that she helped organise, the first of which began on February 25–exactly 22 years after her accession as president at the height of the People Power Revolution.
+This included the "Mass for Truth and Accountability" novena that she helped organize, the first of which began on February 25–exactly 22 years after her accession as president at the height of the People Power Revolution.
 On March 23, 2008, during the sixth "Mass for Truth and Accountability" and the day before Kris' announcement, she was seen attending Easter Sunday Mass in Saint Joseph's College, Quezon City, where she thanked Lozada for "his courage and sacrifices for the campaign of truth."

-On March 25 at approximately 18:00 PHT, Aquino was brought to Makati Medical Center, where she was prepared for chemotherapy.
+On March 25 at approximately 6 PM PHT, Aquino was brought to Makati Medical Center, where she was prepared for chemotherapy.
 Her son, Benigno S. Aquino III, said that his mother would undergo such unspecified set of procedures before taking chemotherapy.
 Some sources at the hospital said that the former president would undergo colectomy, cardiopulmonary clearance and blood transfusion as prerequisites for the treatment.

 Aquino had made some progress in April and her appetite returned.
 In public remarks made on May 13, 2008, Aquino herself announced that blood tests indicated that she was responding positively to the medical treatment.

 By July 2009, however, she was reported to be in a very severe condition and kept in hospital due to loss of appetite and chronic baldness.
 It was announced that Aquino and her family had decided to discontinue the chemotherapy sessions and other medical intervention.